argallab/mico_obstacle_avoidance/README.md

 Make sure that the chessboard printout is within the camera's view.
 You can check what the camera is seeing by viewing the `/camera/depth/color/points` point cloud in Rviz.

 ## Chessboard Placement
 You will need to hardcode the transform from the bottom right corner of the chessboard to the center of mico's base.
 The translation is hardcoded as the variable `CHESS` at the top of [calibration.py](src/calibration.py).
+You will also need to measure the chessboard printout for the size of one square (in m) and replace the measurements at the top of [pose_estimation.py](src/pose_estimation.py).